-To support research on international studies conducted by CDDRL and CISAC undergraduate and graduate students, FSI GOES provides funding for student-initiated research and for student participation in conferences.
+To support research on international policy conducted by CDDRL and CISAC undergraduate and graduate students, FSI GOES provides funding for student-initiated research and for student participation in conferences.

 The awards are made through a competitive process, with a faculty committee evaluating student proposals and choosing awardees.

 During fall quarter, FSI offers small research grants of up to $1,500 to partially or completely fund research projects for CDDRL or CISAC undergraduate honors students and graduate students who are using advanced analytical methods in their work.
-FSI also offers conference travel grants of up to $500 for students who are presenting at a conference relations to international studies.
-Applications for fall 2017 will open on October 1, 2017.
-The deadline to apply will be October 31, 2017.
+FSI also offers conference grants of up to $500 for students who are presenting at a conference related to international studies.

 - All research must have an international focus, but all students are encouraged to apply.

-- Students must be working under the mentorship of a FSI senior fellow or center fellow.
+- Students must be working under the mentorship of an FSI senior fellow or center fellow.

 - For graduate student applicants, strong preference is given to dissertation research of Ph.D. candidates.

-- Undergraduate applicants must be in the either the Center on Democracy, Development, and Rule of Law (CDDRL), or the Center for International Security And Cooperation (CISAC) honors programs.
+- Undergraduate applicants must be in honors programs with either the Center on Democracy, Development, and Rule of Law (CDDRL) or the Center for International Security And Cooperation (CISAC).